englercj/harvest-engine/docs/schema_language_guide.md

 ## Enums

 A type for listing symbolic values.
-Follows the same rules as C for determining the numeric value.

 ```c
 enum Something